 Honors & Awards

-Proteomics Travel Award, Uni. of St. Gallen, Switzerland & CONICET, Argentina (2021)
+Proteomics grant award, Uni. of St. Gallen, Switzerland & CONICET, Argentina (2021)

-Global MacJannet Prize for Educational Empowerment in Pakistan, Talloires Network (2015)
+2015 MacJannet Prize for Educational Empowerment in Pakistan, MacJannet Foundation, Tallories Network (2015)

-Prime Minister’s Award for outstanding academic performance, Pakistan (2015)
+Award for outstanding academic performance, Prime Minister Office, Pakistan (2015)

 M.Sc. in Biomedical Sciences, SMME, NUST, Pakistan, Neurosciences (2016)